Pine Bluff, Arkansas: Public schools

 Prior to integration, black students attended separate, segregated schools.
 These included Merrill High School, Townsend Park High School, Coleman High School, and Southeast High School.

 In December 2020 the Arkansas State Board of Education ruled that the Dollarway School District should merge into the Pine Bluff School District as of July 1, 2021.
 According to the consolidation plan, all schools of the two districts will continue to operate post-merger.
-Accordingly the attendance boundary maps of the respective schools remained the same for the 2021-2022 school year, and all DSD territory went into the PBSD territory.
+Accordingly, the attendance boundary maps of the respective schools remained the same for the 2021–2022 school year, and all DSD territory went into the PBSD territory.
 The exception was with the pre-kindergarten levels, as all PBSD areas are now assigned to Forrest Park/Greenville School, including the territory from the former Dollarway district.
-Dollarway High will close in 2023.
+Dollarway High School closed in 2023.

 Private schools

 There are two private schools in Pine Bluff, Ridgway Christian School (K3–12th) and Maranatha Baptist Academy K3-12.

 The city formerly hosted Catholic schools: